Policies & Procedures

 Please CLICK HERE to view our Disability Equality Scheme and Accessibility Plan.

 The ethos of the school supports the development of self-respect and self-esteem in all pupils, staff and the community that it serves.
 This school aims to be an inclusive school which is committed to promoting equality and good relationships.
 In this respect we aim to meet the needs of all, taking account of gender, ethnicity, culture, religion, language, age, ability and social circumstances.
+Our Equality Act statement and objectives can be found within the following policy.

 Unfortunately there are times when the school may need to exclude a child.
 We will always take steps to avoid this outcome.
 This policy explains the measures the school will take when dealing with challenging behaviour.